-Public toilets and car parking are available next to the mill.
+Public toilets and Car Parking are available next to the mill.
 Unfortunately there is no disabled access beyond the ground floor of the mill.

-This website is an ongoing development and the information included has been produced and provided by volunteers.
+This website is an ongoing development and the information and photographs included has been produced and provided by volunteers.
 If you notice any errors or omissions please visit our contact page and let us know.
 The site will then be updated accordingly.
 Thank you.